 - In Real Life, David Lynch sat on Hollywood Blvd. with a cow in an attempt to get an Oscar nom for Laura Dern's performance.
 He also has a sign that said "Without cheese there wouldn't be an Inland Empire".

-- Crowning Moment of Heartwarming: The ending scenes before the credits.
+- Heartwarming Moments: The ending scenes before the credits.

 - Uncanny Valley: The remarkable thing is that David Lynch managed to create this effect just by manipulating light and sound (with...at least one exception...).
 Subtle things like sound and lighting manipulations make everything feel so wrong.
 At one point, just the location of the lighting make Nikki's eyes appear to just be black holes.
 Nothing else scary happens in the scene.